A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: Estimates in the Intermediate Region. The proof of Theorem 3.1.

-Let us consider the number $\bar n=\bar n(T)$ introduced in the formulation of Theorem~3.1.
-We shall prove some estimates about a scaled version of the function $q_{\bar n(T)}(x,T)$ in Lemmas~5.1 and~5.2.
-In Lemma~5.1 the case $T\le c_0A_0$, in Lemma~5.2 the case $T\ge c_0A_0$ will be considered.
-Lemmas 5.1 and 5.2 yield some estimates on the tail-behaviour of a scaled version of the function $q_{\bar n(T)}(\cdot,T)$.
-This will be needed to start an inductive procedure for all $n\ge \bar n(T)$ which state that the functions $q_n(x,T)$ become more and more strongly concentrated around zero as the index~$n$ is increasing.
+In Lemmas~5.1 and~5.2 we shall prove some estimates about a scaled version of the function $q_{\bar n(T)}(\bx,T)$, where $q_n(\bx,T)$ was defined in~(\ref{2.10}).
+In Lemma~5.1 the case $T\le c_0A_0$, and in Lemma~5.2 the case $T\ge c_0A_0$ will be considered.
+Lemmas 5.1 and 5.2 yield some estimates on the tail-behaviour of a scaled version of the function $q_{\bar n(T)}(\bx,T)$.
+This will be needed to start an inductive procedure for all $n\ge \bar n(T)$ which state that the functions $q_n(\bx,T)$ become more and more strongly concentrated around zero as the index~$n$ is increasing.
 This procedure is based on Lemmas~5.3 and~5.4.
-The role of Lemma~5.3 is to give an appropriate lower bound for the norming constant $Z_n(T)$ in the definition of the function $q_n(x,T)$.
-Then in Lemma~5.4 we prove some contraction property of the operator which maps an appropriate scaled version of the distribution function with density function $\const q_{n-1}(|x|,T)$ to an appropriate scaled version of the distribution function with density $\const q_n(|x|,T)$, $x\in\R^2$.
+The role of Lemma~5.3 is to give an appropriate lower bound for the norming constant $Z_n(T)$ in the definition of the function $q_n(\bx,T)$.
+Then in Lemma~5.4 we prove some contraction property of the operator which maps an appropriate scaled version of the distribution function with density function ${\textrm{ const.}\,}\bar q_{n-1}(|\bx|,T)$ to an appropriate scaled version of the distribution function with density ${\textrm{ const.}\,}\bar q_n(|\bx|,T)$, $\bx\in{\mathbb R}^r$.
 The proof of Lemma~5.4 will exploit the rotation symmetry of the model.
 Theorem~3.1 will be proved by means of these lemmas.

 To formulate these results we introduce some notations.
+Let us introduce the functions